ibeach/ibeach.github.io/_pages/turtle.md

 </tr>
 </table>

-A lot of interesting behaviour occurs even when using only the simpler alphabet {'F','-','+'} (with the same instructions).
+A lot of interesting behaviour occurs even when using only the simpler alphabet {'F', '-', '+'} (with the same instructions).
-If we consider the starting string 'F', there are 3^n possibilities if we use a rule that replaces 'F' with a word of length n.
+If we consider the starting string 'F', there are $3^n$ possibilities if we use a rule that replaces 'F' with a word of length $n$.
 Of course, not all rules are created equal-- for instance, 'F'$\to$'F' or 'F'$\to$'FF' produce straight lines.
-Below are some of the more interesting examples for n =1,2,3,4,5.
+Below are some of the more interesting examples for $n =1,2,3,4,5$.

 <h3>Simple Shapes</h3>